Table of Contents

 When a user clicks on the alert button when they see an alert – “This is an alert box”.

-When a user clicks the second button- the Confirm box button, they get a pop-up with an OK and a Cancel.
+A user clicks the second button- the Confirm box button, they get a pop-up with an OK and a Cancel.

 The third button when clicked will display a prompt asking username as in above diagram.
 You need to enter and name and then click OK.